Caso Avícola Villalobos

 I. First Instance

-Administradora de Restaurantes, S.A. (successor by merger of Compañía Importadora La Perla, S.A.) filed an ordinary prescription action against Lisa, S.A., seeking a judicial declaration that the obligation to pay dividends decreed at La Perla's Annual General Shareholders' Assembly of May 28, 2013, which approved distribution of profits for fiscal year 2012 as well as accumulated profits, had been extinguished by prescription.
+Administradora de Restaurantes, S.A. (successor by merger of Compañía Importadora La Perla, S.A.) filed an ordinary prescription action against Lisa, S.A., seeking a judicial declaration that the obligation to pay dividends decreed at La Perla's Annual General Shareholders' Assembly of May 28, 2013, which approved distribution of profits for fiscal year 2012 along with accumulated profits, had been extinguished by prescription.
 The complaint was filed in November 2018 and admitted on November 19 of that year.
-The plaintiff attached only a certified excerpt of a single agenda item from the assembly, without the complete minutes, published convocations, or proof of quorum.
+The plaintiff attached only a certified excerpt of a single agenda item from the assembly, without the complete minutes, the published convocations, or proof of quorum.

 II.
 Appeal

-The First Chamber of the Civil and Commercial Court of Appeals heard Administradora de Restaurantes' appeal.
-The appellant raised a single grievance: that the trial judge misinterpreted Article 107 of the Civil Procedure Code by requiring the complete assembly minutes as a foundational document.
-Administradora argued that the sole purpose of the lawsuit was to determine whether the five-year prescription period had elapsed, and that quorum, individual dividend amounts, and shareholder identities were not contested facts.
+The First Chamber of the Civil and Commercial Court of Appeals heard Administradora de Restaurantes' appeal, which raised a single grievance: that the trial judge misinterpreted Article 107 of the Civil Procedure Code by requiring the complete assembly minutes as a foundational document.
+The appellant argued that the sole purpose of the lawsuit was to determine whether the five-year prescription period had elapsed, and that quorum, individual dividend amounts, and shareholder identities were not contested facts.
+In its <doc id="gua-01161-2018-01334-2024-05-06-a" /> of May 6, 2024, the Chamber confirmed the first-instance decision in full, holding that the plaintiff was required to comply with all requirements of Articles 106 and 107, either by attaching the foundational documents or by identifying them with particularity and designating the archive where the originals could be found.
+The plaintiff did neither, the appeal was denied, and costs were assessed against the appellant.

 III.
 Cassation